michelfernandez/cove/site/content/english/identification/aes-for-business/index.md

 {{% /collapsible %}}

 {{% collapsible 5 "Can I use AES for Business if my organisation is not listed in the trade register?" %}}
 This is generally possible with an additional check required during registration.
-Contact us for an individual evaluatio
+Contact us for an individual evaluation.
 {{% /collapsible %}}

-{{% collapsible 6 "Who is the certification provider?" %}}
+{{% collapsible 6 "Who is the certificate provider?" %}}
 The signature certificates on which Skribble’s AES for Business is based are from GMO GlobalSign, Ltd, a European Certification Authority and Identity Management Company.
 {{% /collapsible %}}